-What Holiness Is
+What Is Holiness?

 Last time, we cleared away the fragments—the half-truths and hollow definitions that made holiness sound like a purity contest or a moral treadmill.

+We ended by saying holiness must fit human skin.
 Now let’s see what that looks like when it breathes, walks, and heals.

 The Wholeness of God